Research & Blog

 We discovered a pattern where models hallucinate by mixing private and public information:

+Example: board minutes leak.
 An investment analyst asked an LLM to cite a source.
 After pressing, it claimed the information came from "board minutes of a private company," potentially exposing MNPI (Material Non-Public Information).

 Solution: Implement data provenance tracking and flag any outputs that reference private sources.